As a sole trader, bookkeeping and managing your accounts are the key tasks you have to deal with.

-Once you are in the system and have paid your first return, you will need to pay tax twice a year, on 31 January and 31 July.
+Once you’re in the system and have paid your first return, you need to pay tax twice a year, on 31 January and 31 July.

 Top tip: It’s good practice to put aside 30% of everything you earn.
 Consider setting up a separate bank account for this so you know the money is there to pay for tax, National Insurance and VAT when you need it.

-You will need to pay your quarterly Class 2 National Insurance bill, which is a basic payment that goes towards your state pension in the future.
+You need to pay your quarterly Class 2 National Insurance bill, which is a basic payment that goes towards your state pension in the future.

 Top tip: Sometimes self-employed people have a mix of permanent employment and freelance work on the go.
 For example, someone who works in a bank during the week but writes children’s books in the evening or has a side business making jewellery.

-You can register voluntarily even if you are below the threshold, and some sole traders decide to do this because it implies you are a more established, trustworthy business.
+You can register voluntarily even if you are below the threshold, and some sole traders decide to do this because it implies you’re a more established, trustworthy business.

-If you charge for your time, like a designer or business coach, then registering for VAT voluntarily won’t bring you so many financial advantages.
+If you charge for your time, like a designer or business coach, registering for VAT voluntarily won’t bring you so many financial advantages.

 In the Flat Rate scheme, you charge your customers at the standard rate of VAT and pay the money back to HMRC at a lower rate, depending on the nature of your business.

 Top tip: Make sure you pick the right category – there are lots to choose from and some of them sound similar but have different rates.
 Do double check with your accountant to make sure everything is in order from day one.

 As a sole trader, at some point you may need to take on staff.
 As a bookkeeper for your sole trader business, you must record the PAYE and National Insurance details accurately and keep them for three years from the tax year-end they are incurred.